vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

-Use an EXCLAMATION MARK to exclude.
+Use an EXCLAMATION MARK to exclude notes.
 "Exclamation hashtag 50mm" hides all notes with the tag 50mm.
-To hide all notes with tags you can just put "Exclamation hashtag".
+To hide all notes that have tags you can just put "Exclamation hashtag".

 [pause]

 Here's a power tip: In the list pane, you can Command-click or Control-click on a tag chip to add it to your search filter.
 Hold Shift for an OR search.

 [short pause]

 Found a search you use often?
 Save it as a shortcut!
 Click the save icon next to the search field, give it a name, and it'll appear in your shortcuts section for one-click access.

+[pause]

 ---